jchatel/quickmail-next-docs/account-management/quickmail-changelog.md

 - Replying to opportunities associated with a deleted account was leading to an error

-- Users couldn’t change the recovery period for Deliverability AI
+- Users couldn't change the recovery period for Deliverability AI